Ernak: History

-The oldest brother Ellac died in 454 AD, at the Battle of Nedao.
+The oldest brother Ellac died in AD 454, at the Battle of Nedao.
 Jordanes recorded 'When Ellac was slain, his remaining brothers were put to fight near the shore of the Sea of Pontus where we have said the Goths settled ... dwelling again in their ancient abodes".
 Jordanes recounts c.
 454-455:

 "[After the Ostrogoths led by their king Valamir, and his brothers Theodemir and Vidimir received Pannonia] Now it happened that the sons of Attila, regarding the Goths as deserters from their rule, came against them as though they were seeking fugitive slaves and attacked Valamir alone, when his brothers knew nothing of it.
 He sustained their attack, though he had but few with him, and after harassing them a long time, so utterly overwhelmed them that scarcely a portion of the enemy remained.
 The remnant turned in flight and sought the parts of Scythia which border on the stream of the river Danaber, which the Huns call in their own tongue Var.
 Whereupon he sent a messenger of good tidings to his brother Theodemir ... on the very day the messenger arrived ...
 Theoderic was born [in 454]".

 "Hernac, the younger son of Attila, with his followers, chose a home in the most distant part of Scythia Minor.
 Emnetzur and Ultzindur kinsmen of his, seized by force Oescus and Vtus and Almus in Dacia on the bank of the Danube, and many of the Huns, then swarming everywhere, betook themselves into Romania; descendants of them are to this day called Sacromontisi and Fossatisii".